ChristopherSunith/USYDWall/README.md

 (all text before a '.' character) is taken as the resource name;
 it must be lower-case.

-res/drawable/articles.png
+res/drawable/usyd.png

 The res/drawable/ directory contains images and other things that can be drawn to the screen.
 These can be bitmaps (in .png or .jpeg format) or special XML files describing more complex drawings.
-The violet.png file here is used as the image to display in one of the views in skeleton_activity.xml.
+The usyd.png file here is used as the image to display in one of the views in fragment_navigation_drawer.xml.
 Like layout files, the base name is used for the resulting resource name.

 res/values/colors.xml
 res/values/strings.xml